 The Xcelerate RARE: A Rare Disease Open Science Data Challenge is bringing together researchers and data scientists in a collaborative and competitive environment to make the best use of patient-provided data to solve big unknowns in healthcare.

-The Open Science Data Challenge launched for researchers on May 31, and focuses on rare pediatric neurodevelopmental diseases.
+The inaugural Open Science Data Challenge for researchers ran May 31 – August 31, 2023, and focused on rare pediatric neurodevelopmental diseases.

 - Shortening the diagnostic odyssey with predicted diagnosis